Glamorgan: Administration

-After the fall of the Welsh kingdom of Morgannwg to Robert FitzHamon in 1091, the region became the English Lordship of Glamorgan, sometimes called the Lordship of Glamorgan and Morgan because it was divided into the Norman settled Plain or Vale of Glamorgan and the Welsh upland area called Morgannwg, anglicized to Morgan.
+After the fall of the Welsh kingdom of Morgannwg to Robert FitzHamon in 1091, the region became the English Lordship of Glamorgan, sometimes called the Lordship of Glamorgan and Morgan because it was divided into the Norman settled Plain or Vale of Glamorgan and the Welsh upland area called Morgannwg, anglicised to Morgan.
 Both areas were under the control of the Norman Lords of Glamorgan (often the Earls of Gloucester).
 As well as building a military and defensive network, the Normans also undertook an ecclesiastical reorganisation on Glamorgan.
 In Llandaff there was a small monastic community based on a small church; which was made the headquarters of the diocese, incorporated into the Province of Canterbury.
 The Diocese of Llandaff covered almost the entirety of Glamorgan and continued throughout the history of the county of Glamorgan, and through to modern times.

 In 1536, the Laws in Wales Act 1535 attached the Lordship of Gower and Kilvey to Glamorgan and created the historic county of Glamorgan.
 Along with gaining parliamentary representation in 1536, Glamorgan became part of the King's circuit, with judges from England administering law at the Great Session or Assizes.
 Local magistrates were appointed to deal with petty sessions while Lords Lieutenant were appointed as the King's representative.
 Law enforcement within the confines of the shire was the responsibility of the High Sheriff of Glamorgan.

 From the 1790s a call was made for parliamentary reform to address the imbalance between the number of Members of Parliament for each Welsh county and the population each seat represented.
 Radnorshire had only a tenth of the population of Glamorganshire, though Radnorshire had one MP to Glamorganshire's two (Glamorgan and the District of Cardiff).
 The First Reform Act (1832) gave five more seats to Wales, three went to Glamorganshire.
 The Act increased the number of MPs for Glamorganshire from one to two, it created the separate District of Swansea and Merthyr Tydfil became a borough constituency.
 Reflecting the increased importance and wealth of Merthyr the borough was given a second MP after the Reform Act 1867.
 However, the 1867 Act had only a limited impact in Glamorgan as the majority of the population lived in the county constituency.
 Out of 162,241 inhabitants of the county in 1880, only 12,785 had the vote.
 Conversely, the borough electorate, in Cardiff, Swansea and Merthyr Tydfil had been greatly expanded.
 This was particularly true of Merthyr where the electorate was increased tenfold to 14,577.
 As a result, the nonconformist radical, Henry Richard, was returned as senior member for Merthyr, an important watershed in Welsh political history.